quinneden/nl-slide-deck/slides.md

 </div>

 <!--
 Hi everyone, my name is Quinn Edenfield.
-Thank you for this opportunity.
-Today, I'm going to walk you through a project that showcases my approach to solving complex system integration and automation challenges.
-We'll go from a Git repository to a fully automated, one-command installer that deploys a custom NixOS environment onto bare-metal Apple Silicon hardware.
+Thank you for giving me this opportunity to walk you through a project of mine, `nixos-asahi-package`, and showcase my approach to solving complex system integration problems and automation challenges.
+We'll cover NixOS disk image generation, package transformation, and CI/CD automation to create a one-command OS install process for deploying NixOS onto Apple Silicon Macs.
 -->

 ---